 - That statement must be recorded in its original format.

-- Such device was in operational at the time of recording of such statement/information.
+- Such device was in operation at the time of recording of such statement/information.

 - The statement/information was fed or stored by the person having lawful control over the device.